Masters Snooker: Betting Offers

 The Masters 2013

 This year’s Masters Tournament is being held at Alexandra Palace, London commencing January 13th, 2013 and finishing eight days later on the 20th.

-But there’s no need to wait until then to start to use free bet offers, the bookies are already eager for you to place a bet.
+But there’s no need to wait until then to start to use free bets, the bookies are already eager for you to place a bet.
 As with last year’s tournament, which was won by Ronnie ‘The Rocket’ O'Sullivan, the next World Championship promises to be just as dramatic and wide open.

 Ronnie is the favourite, followed by Judd Trump, Neil Robertson and Mark Selby.
 But it could all change and now could be a good time to use a Snooker betting offer and bet on the winner.